ccdale/dhaqari/README.md

     behind an Elastic Load Balancer (which will handle the SSL termination and  distribution of Load).
 Only the ELB should be accessible from *outside* the private networks.
-* Multiple, distributed if necessary, Q processor servers with network access to the Central Q server and the Data servers.
+* Multiple, distributed as necessary, Q processor servers with network access to the Central Q server and the Data servers.

 ### A picture is worth a thousand cache hits